zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/podsecuritypolicylist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;string&gt;</a></span>
     </dt>
-    <dd>{{% md %}}allowedCapabilities is a list of capabilities that can be requested to add to the container.
+    <dd>allowedCapabilities is a list of capabilities that can be requested to add to the container.
 Capabilities in this field may be added at the pod author's discretion.
-You must not list a capability in both allowedCapabilities and requiredDropCapabilities.{{% /md %}}</dd>
+You must not list a capability in both allowedCapabilities and requiredDropCapabilities.</dd>

     <dt class="property-optional"
             title="Optional">